William R. Elliston: Career

 Elliston invested in the Louisville and Nashville Railroad, the Nashville and Chattanooga Railroad, and the Tennessee and Pacific Railroad.
 He was an investor in the Richland Turnpike Company in Nashville as well as municipal bonds for the city of Memphis, Tennessee.
 He was also a shareholder in the Union Bank, the Commercial Insurance Company, the Old Tennessee Marine and Fire Insurance Company, and the New Tennessee Marine and Fire Insurance Company.

 Elliston was a horsebreeder, and he entered his stallions in equestrian competitions such as the ones held by the Tennessee Agricultural and Mechanical Association, on whose board he served until 1870.
+His avocation was sport shooting; he was an officer in Nashville's Belle Meade Gun Club, and participated in many pigeon-shooting competitions.
+At one time he represented a rifle company in tournaments across the U.S.

 Personal life and legacy

 Elliston married Elizabeth Boddie.
 She was a granddaughter of his stepmother.
 They resided at the Burlington mansion, which they had built in 1859 to incorporate a house built by his father Joseph.
 Then within a 208-acre plantation, its former site is on what is today modern-day Elliston Place.
 Their children included a son Elijah Boddie Elliston and daughter Lizinska (see below).

 Their son Elijah Boddie Elliston (1841–1879) married Leonora née Chapman (1846–1899).
 Among their children was William R. Elliston (1872–1909), named for his grandfather.
 He married Selene Harding Jackson, a daughter of General William Hicks Jackson.
 The younger Elliston was active in competing in trap shooting, with tournaments being held at private sporting clubs.

 Their daughter Lizinska married Edward Buford, a Confederate veteran, in November 1875.
 They had five children, four of whom survived to adulthood, including Edward Buford III.

 Elliston died in 1870.
 His and Harding-Jackson descendants lived in the mansion until 1932, when it was razed.